 Do we need other software in order to access Lightroom Mobile?

 Yes.
 You obviously will need Lightroom 5 (version 5.4 or higher), but you also need to subscribe to the Creative Cloud.
-The good news is that they have a “Creative Cloud Photography plan” for only $9.99/month.
+The good news is that they have a “Creative Cloud Photography plan” for only $9.99/month (at the time of writing this article).

 How does this affect photographers?